 - Barnes & Noble Summer Reading.
-Kids read any eight books and record them in their reading journals.
+Students in grades 1-6 read any eight books and record them in their reading journals (available in English or Spanish).
 Bring the completed form to a local Barnes and Noble and get a free book.

-- National Amusements Bookworm Wednesdays.
+- Showcase Cinemas Bookworm Wednesdays.
 Kids get free admission to a select children’s film on Wednesdays at a participating Cinema de Lux, Showcase, or Multiplex when children bring in a book report.
 (Parents of participants get free admission too.)
 Children under 6 years old can get in free without a book report.
-National Amusements has theaters in Connecticut, Massachusetts, New Jersey, New York, Ohio, and Rhode Island.
+National Amusements has theaters in Connecticut, Massachusetts, New Jersey, New York, Ohio and Rhode Island.

 More free reading resources